nathanrhead/reading-notes/Code-401/week7/class33.md

 IV.
 Questions to Guide Reading

-1. Which 3 things had you heard about previously and now have better clarity on?
+A. Which 3 things had you heard about previously and now have better clarity on?

 - Memoization
 - Hooks
 - Context

-2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+B. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?

 - Context
 - useReducer()
 - How to pass "props" without passing "props"?
 Or, rather, is it okay to use hooks AND pass props when convenient?

-3. What are you most excited about trying to implement or see how it works?: context.
+C. What are you most excited about trying to implement or see how it works?: context.

 [<--back](401week7.md)